ComplexSec/tryhackme/Common Linux Privesc/notes.md

 LinEnum is a simple bash script that performs common commands related to priv esc.
 Important to understand what commands LinEnum executes

-#### Getting LinEnum on Victim Machine
+### Getting LinEnum on Victim Machine

 Two ways to get LinEnum on the victim machine:

-First way is to start a Python web server using `python -m SimpleHTTPServer 8080` then using `wget` on the victim to download it from the local machine
+First way is to start a Python web server using `python -m SimpleHTTPServer 8080` tfhen using `wget` on the victim to download it from the local machine

 ![](/Common%20Linux%20Privesc/images/linenum_hosted.png)
 ![](/Common%20Linux%20Privesc/images/linenum_download.png)